A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 A road trip from Mount Rushmore to Yellowstone National Park covers at least 415 miles, taking you from western South Dakota almost the entire way across Wyoming.
 The journey will take a minimum of 7 and ½ hours without stopping for gas, supplies, or just to see the sights.

-Despite its incredible length, the route for a road trip from Mount Rushmore to Yellowstone National Park is actually pretty straightforward.
+Despite its incredible length, the route for a Mount Rushmore to Yellowstone road trip is actually pretty straightforward.

 You begin by picking up US Route 16 in the town of Custer and taking it west.
 Eventually it will merge with I-90 in Moorcroft, which you’ll continue following west until you reach Buffalo.